reactive/data-client/website/versioned_docs/version-5.0/rest/usage.md

 </Tabs>

 [useResource()](../api/useresource) guarantees access to data with sufficient [freshness](../api/Endpoint#dataexpirylength-number).
-This means it may issue network calls, and it may [suspend](../guides/loading-state) until the the fetch completes.
+This means it may issue network calls, and it may [suspend](../guides/loading-state) until the fetch completes.
 Param changes will result in accessing the appropriate data, which also sometimes results in new network calls and/or suspends.